 We are happy to provide modest extensions for instructors to earn their 20 required teaching hours.
-In order to help, please enter your seat checks, CEUs and Community Education and then <a href="mailto:ema the hours (so we know how much time you need).
+In order to help, please enter your seat checks, CEUs and Community Education and then email us your plans on how you will earn the hours (so we know how much time you need).
 If you need time to come up with a plan, just let us know.